staging-951d-madcitymultimedia/postman-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 * **Visualize results on the monitor dashboard** - Get better visibility into API performance over time and identify trends.

 > For more examples of monitors in action, visit the [Postman API Monitoring Examples public workspace](https://www.postman.com/postman/workspace/postman-api-monitoring-examples/overview) to find example collections for some common monitoring use cases.
 You can collaborate on the collections in the workspace by [creating a fork](/docs/collaborating-in-postman/using-version-control/forking-elements/#create-a-fork), or customize the collections for your team's use by [exporting and importing them into your team workspace](/docs/getting-started/importing-and-exporting/exporting-data/#exporting-collections).

+## Monitor FAQs

+To learn more about configuring monitors in Postman, see the [Monitor FAQs](/docs/monitoring-your-api/faqs-monitors/).